 However, if you usually have a flavored latte or other fancy drink from your local coffee shop, the situation is more complicated.
-In this article, we’re going to break down everything you need to know about carbs in coffee.
-We’ll explain what kind of coffee has carbs in it and what alternative options you have to help coffee fit in your low-carb lifestyle.
+In this article, we are going to break down everything you need to know about carbs in coffee.
+We’ll explain what kind of coffee has carbs in it and what alternative options you have to help coffee fit into your low-carb lifestyle.

 Does Coffee Have Carbs?